salcedoe/MtMdocs/docs/dataProcessing/HypTesting.md

 ## p-values

-To decide whether to accept the Null or Aternative Hypothesis, you create a probability cut-off or **p-value**(1).
+To decide whether to accept the Null or Alternative Hypothesis, you create a probability cut-off or **p-value**(1).
 { .annotate}

 1. or "Alpha Level of Significance" if you're a stats book.